03 | Talent Foundation: Recruiting - Qualification, Flow & Talent Selection

 Once we have decided and aligned on our candidate, we should call to extend a verbal offer on the position and offer a potential start date.

 Within a few hours of the verbal offer being accepted, we need to create and finalize a written offer.
 For advice on drafting a written offer, check out How to Create an Offer Letter Without Contractual Implications (SHRM).

 Don’t be surprised if a candidate engages in negotiations during the verbal or after the written offer has been provided.
 Each organization should determine its flexibility and comfort when it comes to negotiating.
 We would recommend engaging with an internal or external HR professional to define parameters that work best for our organization.

 D | Finalize Offer

-Once negotiations have been finalized, ensure we get the document fully executed (signed by the company and the person we're hiring) and start dates are clearly communicated to key internal partners or organizations (HR, IT, Security, Management, etc).
+Once negotiations have been finalized, ensure we get the document fully executed (signed by the company and the person we're hiring) and that start date is clearly communicated to key internal partners or organizations (HR, IT, Security, Management, etc).